 Stair Calculator

-Calculate rise, run, stringer length, stair angle, and IRC code compliance for residential and deck stairs.
-The diagram updates dynamically as you adjust inputs so you can see the geometry as you tune it.
+Rise, run, stringer length, stair angle, and Imperial IRC-style checks for straight residential and deck stairs.
+The diagram updates as you adjust inputs, so you can see the geometry while tuning it.

 Meets IRC residential limits